Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 The Dangers of Friendship

-Wayne returned home late from the cast party for Wake of the Red Witch and Bauer was waiting at the door with her mother.
-Bauer aimed a gun at her husband and pulled the trigger.
+Wayne returned home late from the cast party for Wake of the Red Witch and, according to Wayne, Baur was waiting at the door with her mother.
+Baur aimed a gun at her husband and pulled the trigger.
 The bullet barely missed Wayne’s head.

-Contrary to what the gossips implied, Russell married her long-time boyfriend, television actor Guy Madison.
-According to biographers their marriage was "on the rocks" from the start, and as always for Russell, shockingly public.
+Russell married her long-time boyfriend, television actor Guy Madison.
+According to biographers their marriage was "on the rocks" from the start, and as always for Russell, embarrassing and public.
 The couple were often seen drunk and fighting in restaurants and bars.

 In 1953, Russell was called to testify in John Wayne’s divorce trial, which greatly increased her stress.
 Once again, Russell and Wayne both denied having an affair, but the damage from the stress of the trial was apparent to everyone who knew Russell, as well as those who didn't as her personal problems became more public.